discourse/discourse/docs/INSTALL-cloud.md

 We strongly suggest you:

 - Turn on automatic security updates for your OS.
 In Ubuntu use the `dpkg-reconfigure -plow unattended-upgrades` command.
 - If you are using a password and not a SSH key, be sure to enforce a strong root password.
 In Ubuntu use the `apt-get install libpam-cracklib` package.
+We also recommend `apt-get install fail2ban` which will default block any IP addresses for 10 minutes that attempt more than 3 password retries.

 You will get email reminders as new versions of Discourse are released.
 Please stay current to get the latest features and security fixes.
 To **upgrade Discourse to the latest version**, visit `/admin/upgrade` in your browser and click the Upgrade button.